-$\frac{\textit{Total number of mail ballots returned by voters (C1b)}}{\textit{Total number of mail ballots transmitted by election of fices (C1a)}} \times 100$
+$\frac{Total number of mail ballots returned by voters (C1b)}{Total number of mail ballots transmitted by election of fices (C1a)} \times 100$

 Percentages at the national level were calculated using casewise missing data deletion at the state level.
 Only states that had data for both the numerator and denominator for a calculation were included when reporting percentages at the national level.
 Responses of "Does not apply," "Data not available," and "Valid skip" were considered missing for purposes of creating these calculations.
 Casewise deletion was used in the analysis for this report to avoid overinflating the denominator of the calculations.
 This is especially applicable when states do not track data for a particular item, or when election policy differences mean that not all states can provide data for an item.
-For example, online registration is not available in every state, so the calculation of the nationwide percentage of registrations that were received online will only use data from states that reported at least one online registration.
+For example, online registration is not available in every state, so the calculation of the nationwide percentage of registrations.
 Otherwise, the national percentage would include in the denominator (in this case, the total number of registrations received) data from states that do not have online registration, thus underestimating the percentage of online registrations that were received.13